hack4impact-calpoly/wilshire-hope-chest/.github/pull_request_template.md

 IMPORTANT: The rest of the sections in this checklist should only be filled out by authorized pull request reviewers.
 If you are the individual template contributor, do not fill out the rest of the fields or check the boxes.

-NOTE: Milestones can only be completed when all boxes are checked.
+NOTE: Pull requests should only be completed when all boxes are checked.

 - [ ] Assign yourself as reviewer if not assigned
 - [ ] The code is fully reviewed